roehampton/module-content/software-engineering/week-03/lab/express.md

 __Additional task 1__: More javascript practice.

+Going back to your ```/roehampton``` route:

    * capture the request in a variable
    * create an array of all the characters in the request
    * remove the leading '/'
    * print roehampton backwards in the browser

 (just to show how you can use any programming logic inside a routing function and start to use javascript documention to help you write code.
-HINTS:  try split, splice, reverse and join)
+HINTS:  try the javascript functions: split, splice, reverse and join)

 __Additional task 2__:

 Create a dynamic route where the user may request /number/:n where n is any number.
 Output all the numbers from 0 to the number entered, formatted in an HTML table.
+NOTE :use a loop.

 ## Coming next...